 Assistance with personal care may be a component of all prevocational services, but may not comprise the entirety of the service.

 Under the service umbrella of ‘Prevocational’, there are two distinct services that may be delivered during the same day in order to support the beneficiary in their career discovery path.
 The goal is to support the beneficiary in creating a career profile that will further their goal of individual employment.
 Beneficiaries should be involved in making choices and guiding the inclusion of new activities in their job discovery process.
-Discussions should be on-going to ensure that the individual is receiving the supports they need to do develop the profile to assist in going to work.
+Discussions should be on-going to ensure that the beneficiary is receiving the supports they need and to develop the profile to assist in going to work.

-The two services available under Prevocational Services are described below.
+The two services available under the overarching service title of Prevocational Services are described below.

 Community Career Planning

 Community career planning is an individualized, person-centered, comprehensive service that assists the beneficiary in establishing their path to obtain individual, competitive, integrated employment in the community.
-The outcome of this service is to create an ‘Individual Career Profile’ that can be utilized to create their employment plan.
+The outcome of this service is to create an ‘Individual Career Profile’ that can be used to create their employment plan.
 Community career planning services may be provided in a variety of settings including home visits conducted as part of individual discovery and getting to know the beneficiary in their day-to-day life.

 Career planning services are intended to use the person-centered planning process to discover the various interest, skills, and general information about each beneficiary that will assist in developing a path to employment in the community.
 Based off the person-centered planning, activities should be tailored for each beneficiary in preparing them for paid employment in the community.

-Community career planning services should be delivered in the community, in practical situations, alongside people without disabilities who may be exploring their career path as well.
+Community career planning services should be delivered in the community, in practical situations alongside people without disabilities who may be exploring their career path as well.

 Services should be delivered in typical businesses and industries or in typical agencies that provide career resources/training activities.